 The ASF owns the following registered trademarks for our Apache Flink® software:

-The ASF owns the following registered or applied for trademarks for our Apache Hadoop® software:
+The ASF owns the following registered trademarks for our Apache Hadoop® software:

 - HADOOP ®

 - In China (People's Republic), class 9, reg # 1201258